 Unfortunately, right now we do not offer care-credit or other forms of financing, so cash payment is the only alternative if you do not have insurance.

 The Cost of Obesity

 However, the cost of bariatric surgery in Denver is minor compared to the cost of obesity.
-On average, obesity costs more $15,000 per year just to handle weight-related conditions.
+On average, adults suffering from obesity pay 81 percent more for healthcare, which adds up rapidly.
 That cost comes in the form of prescription drugs, medical bills, higher health insurance premiums and many other costs.
 Severely overweight people often struggle with their energy levels and health, meaning they’re less able to be productive and sometimes present at work—yet another cost.
 Obesity, like any disease, impacts both health and finances.

 If you’re considering bariatric surgery in Denver, it may seem like a significant financial commitment.
 But surgery is an investment in your health that can pay for itself many times over in lower medical bills, more energy, and improved quality of life.
 In many ways it is an investment that you cannot afford not to make.